Efficient algorithms for training the parameters of hidden Markov models using stochastic expectation maximization EM training and Viterbi training: Methods and Results

-Our first goal was to investigate how the prediction performance varies as function of the number of iterations.
-Figure~1 shows the performance as function of the number of iterations for all three training methods.
-We tried to reduce other factors which may affect the comparison and thus decided not to use pseudo-counts.
-For posterior sampling training, we also investigate how the performance depends on the number of state paths sampled for every training sequence in every iteration.
+Our primary goal is to investigate how the prediction accuracy of the different training algorithms varies as function of the number of iterations.
+The prediction accuracy or performance is defined as the product of the sensitivity and specificity.
+Figures~\ref{fig:dishonest_performance}, \ref{fig:extended_dishonest_performance} and \ref{fig:CpG_performance} show the prediction accuracy as function of the number of iterations for all three training methods for the respective model.